 - There are circumstances in which issuers and acquirers will be able to exempt a transaction from SCA*, reducing friction for cardholders.
 To do so, they must keep their fraud levels low – and will require their merchant customers to do the same.

 - Merchants cannot exempt a transaction from SCA themselves.
-They must be able to support SCA checks from September – and must be able to hold down fraud rates to benefit from available exemptions.
+They must be able to support SCA checks from the date of implementation – and must be able to hold down fraud rates to benefit from available exemptions.